Product Tour | How To Start Easy

 We use the word Job.
 People apply for Jobs, one has a Job, you list Job experience on your resume, your Job shows up in your Org Chart, your Job pays a certain amount in the budget.
 We have Job Descriptions.
 HRIS systems use the term “Job”.
 Build Out Step 2: Most admin users add and connect Jobs and People to build a classic Org Chart.

 A Position is a Function Of a Job.
 You can also think of roles or responsibilities.
 We use Position because we think it adds depth: you play different positions during the day, you take a stance, have an opinion from your position, you have a precise perspective from your position, you occupy a location in space and time as your organization moves – your Position.
-Build Out Step 3: About 1/2 of our users have this information at hand, otherwise they skip it and move to the blue row and create tasks to get their inventory of positions created.
+Note: About 1/2 of our users have this information at hand, others skip it moving on to the blue row while creating tasks to get their inventory of positions created.

 Meetings are an endless source of confusion and frustration for Individual Contributors.
 The Org Graph lays out visually exactly which Positions or Jobs Attend which Meetings.
 Note that it’s the Position or Job, not the Person, that has the connection with the Meeting.
-Build Out Step 4: This is where you get your people involved to create an inventory of the meetings you will add to your OGraph that then get linked to Jobs or Positions.
+Note: This is where you get your people involved to create an inventory of the meetings you will add to your OGraph that then get linked to Jobs or Positions.

 This is a snap, start as simple as any other Org Chart Software.
 Org Graph makes org charting click, drag and drop simple, and powerful.
 You can upload pictures of people, connect Jobs with Positions, and capture job descriptions and purpose statements.
 Make it come alive via rich-text fields, linked, or attached documents, videos etc. right where they belong, in your Org Graph.